 Year 4 created a Tanka poem, reflecting on how the main character's feelings develop and change throughout the picture book.

 "I enjoyed writing my tanka poem.
 Did you know that it is a Japanese style of poetry which has 31 syllables?
 I liked clapping out the syllables to make sure that it would fit the poem's form."
 Holly S

 In the lead up to our World Book Day Celebrations, every child in the school writes their own poem about a topic of their choice.
 The pupils choose their own style of poem: acrostic, limerick, sonnet, tanka: the list goes on... and compose their own poem being mindful of it's structure, rhythm and rhyme.
 After polishing and a few tweaks, these poems are collated and published into a school book, which each child receives on World Book Day.

 You can find our books in our school library as well as our local one too: Spellow Library.
 At Spellow Library, we are the featured authors on display and have performed our poems for the local community to celebrate our fantastic writing.

 "I love We Are Writers! and it has been exciting to write a new story this year.
 I am looking forward to making one every year so that I have a collection when I leave this school.
-We already have all of my sister's at home and so we will have lots when I finished."
-Lilly D
+We already have all of my brothers' at home and so we will have lots when I finished."
+George K

 Year 4 were transported back in time to during the war today as they took part in an immersive Narnia experience.
 This was in preparation for studying "The Chronicles of Narnia: The Lion the Witch and the Wardrobe" by C.S Lewis next term.